18F/intake/_pages/business-lines/custom-partner-solutions.md

 ---
-permalink: /business-lines/custom-partner-solutions/
 title: Custom Partner Solutions
 ---

  - Provides agencies with custom application solutions that deeply impact mission achievement.
-Also engages in short- to medium-term consulting to assist agencies in deciding What to build, How to build it, and Who will build it
+Also engages in short- to medium-term consulting to assist agencies in deciding what to build, how to build it, and who will build it.
+Engagement styles include:

-- 2-8 people on projects; teams of product managers, designers, developers working together to build products, which we will hand off to the client
+   - 2-8 people on a team of product managers, designers, developers working together with you to build products

-- 1-3 people on design or technical consulting; working with agency stakeholders on problem definition, technical review, and discovery
+   - 1-3 people on a design or technical consulting team working with you on problem definition, technical review, and discovery

-- Sets bar for what a program office should expect from a digital team
+ - Seeks to set a bar for what a program office should expect from a digital team